bradlucas/quote-downloader/README.md

 Comment
 ========================================

-Currently there is no error checking for valid symbols so for now ony put in valid symbols.
+Currently there is no error checking for valid symbols so for now only put in valid symbols.

 Change Log